alasca-association/tarook/docs/user/reference/options/yk8s.ch-k8s-lbaas.rst

 ``yk8s.ch-k8s-lbaas.shared_secret``
 ###################################

+.. attention:: DEPRECATED

+   This option is going to be removed soon since the shared secret is now stored in and automatically handled via Vault.

 A unique, random, base64-encoded secret.
 To generate such a secret, you can use the following command:
 $ dd if=/dev/urandom bs=16 count=1 status=none | base64